-Is a Paleo Diet Healthy?
+Is a Paleo Lifestyle Healthy?

 The benefits of eliminating processed foods

-Simply put, the Paleo diet is a mode of eating modeled on the nutritional habits of our ancestors: whole foods prepared simply and without any processed foods.
+Simply put, the Paleo lifestyle is a mode of eating modeled on the nutritional habits of our ancestors: whole foods prepared simply and without any processed foods.
 Hence the nickname: the Stone-age diet or Caveman diet.

 Our diets gradually became made up of secondary products, like pasta, dairy, and sugar.